University Administrative Policies

 6. Personal Benefit

 • Events and Gifts.
-Expenses for events (such as farewell, service recognition, or retirement parties) and for personal gifts (such as flowers and other gifts expressing sympathy, bereavement, or congratulations to faculty, staff, students, or their families) are prohibited uses of University funds, unless authorized by other University published policies (such as the recognition programs discussed in UAP 3235 ("Staff Recognition Programs") and the employee service awards discussed in UAP 3745 (“Service Awards”)).
+Expenses for events (such as holiday parties, farewell) and for personal gifts (such as flowers and other gifts expressing sympathy, bereavement, and non-business affiliated celebrations, or to faculty, staff, students, or their families) are prohibited uses of University Funds, unless authorized by other University published policies (such as the recognition programs discussed in UAP 3235 ("Staff Recognition Programs") and the employee service awards discussed in UAP 3745 (“Service Awards and Recognition”).
+University Funds may be used to purchase recognition gifts (not including cash) for service awards and retirement, provided that the items are not lavish or extravagant and are of de minimis value.
+The New Mexico Gift Act prohibits UNM from soliciting gifts from external entities to cover the cost of retirement gifts.
+Refer to Unrestricted Accounting website (https://ua.unm.edu/)

 • Membership and Dues.
 Payments for memberships in community and business organizations are allowed only when the University employee serves as an official representative of the University.
 Memberships, license fees, and dues to professional organizations are allowable expenditures only when they benefit the University and are approved by the department head, dean, or director having budgetary authority over the funds to be expended.

-• Stolen Items.
-Individuals may not be reimbursed for personal items that were stolen from University buildings.
+• Stolen Individuals may not be reimbursed for personal items that were stolen from University buildings.

 • Work Clothes.
 The purchase of work clothes or the cleaning, alteration, or repair of personal clothing is prohibited, except when: (i) the expenses are necessary for the performance of the job and required by the University, or (ii) the expenses fulfill a business need; or (iii) the expenses are authorized in a contract between the University and a union.